Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 ---

 :::important Opt-OUT
 This feature is behind a bool flag that can be toggled on the `NetworkObject` inspector UI.
-It will be enabled by default but you can can opt-out from it if you want to implement your oen solution
+It will be enabled by default but you can can opt-out from it if you want to implement your own solution
 :::

-We utilize [`MonoBehaviour.OnTransformParentChanged()`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnTransformParentChanged.html) under `NetworkObject` to catch `transform.parent` changes.
+ [`MonoBehaviour.OnTransformParentChanged()`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnTransformParentChanged.html) under `NetworkObject`  is utilized to catch `transform.parent` changes.

-We store three additional state variables in `NetworkObject`:
+Three additional state variables  are stored in `NetworkObject`:

 ```cs
 bool m_IsReparented; // did parent change compared to initial scene hierarchy?